satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 authors and the world of potential reviewers.
 This would help reviewers to clarify points, resolve ambiguities, receive open collegial advice, attract feedback from people well outside of the authors' disciplines, and situate the discussion in the larger scientific community.

-While most reviewers will naturally read the entire article, each reviewer can focus on portions of the article that reflect the reviewer’s specialty or area of interest.
+Reviewers could also focus on portions of the article that reflect their expertise and interests, but they would of course have the opportunity to provide feedback on an entire article.
+Furthermore, they would not be held responsible every aspect of the article, leaving portions that they are not qualified or interested in for others and their silence would not be mistaken for unspoken approval/agreement.
 This will lessen burden placed on any one reviewer, enabling a more comprehensive, timely and scientifically rigorous review.

-While reviewers would have the opportunity to provide feedback on an entire article they would not be held responsible every aspect of the article, leaving portions that they are not qualified/comfortable/interested in to others. their silence would not be mistaken for approval/agreement.

 In case there is a fear of disclosure prior to publication\ :sup:``[2] <#ftnt2>`_`\  or of an overwhelming amount of